zdleaf/NLP-Classification/README.md

 Abstract
 ========

-Using labelled script lines from the show EastEnders, a classifier was trained in Python to predict two labels; gender and character name.
+Using labelled script lines from a popular TV show, a classifier was trained in Python to predict two labels; gender and character name.
 The classifier was tested with the addition of a number of different features, including word stemming, stop word removal, lemmatization,